Terms & Conditions of Sale and Service

 4.2 Unless the Customer has a credit account in the Customer’s name with Highgate Healthcare, the total amount of an invoice (less any deposit paid) and the delivery charges are payable by the Customer prior to or on delivery of the Goods.

-4.3 If the Customer has an approved credit account, an invoice (less any deposit paid) and the delivery charges are payable by the Customer within 30 days after delivery of the Goods.
+4.3 If the Customer has an approved credit account, an invoice (less any deposit paid) and the delivery charges are payable by the Customer within agreed terms after delivery of the Goods.

 4.5 Subject to clause 7, payment will constitute acceptance by the Customer of all Goods.